elastic/ml-cpp/jupyter/README.md

 - `scripts/` collection of python and shell scripts, e.g., experiment drivers.
 - `src/` python packages containing supporting code.
 Currently, only `incremental_learning` package is available.
 - `tests/` pytest unit tests for python packages.
-- `Makefile` for automated tasks.
-Run `make` to see which tasks are available.
+- `CMakeLists.txt` for automated tasks.
+Run `cmake --build . --target help` to see which tasks are available.

 ## FAQ